mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "The Heiko fidelant's private conduit, please."

 The conduit operator paused.

-"Heiko, I assume you have a damn good reason for that."
+"I assume you have a damn good reason for that."

 "Yes, I do.
 It's a message pertaining to today's assembly."

-He paused and sighed.

-"Transferring you to Heiko Senate.
+There was a sigh of annoyance on the line befor ethe operator said, "Transferring you to Heiko Senate.
 Please wait a moment."

 I took the moment to move closer to the two of them at the desk.
 Jathi was busy reading over the paper again and reciting what he was going to say.
 I glanced at it but couldn't read the writing from my distance.
 There was a scribbled drawing of a circle and some dots on it, but I couldn't make out what they were.

 Thimlu had seen me eyeing the paper and held me back from getting closer.
-"It would take far too long to explain," he said.
-"It's best if you didn't read it."
+"It's best if you didn't read it," he said.

 The line opened and an unenthused woman spoke, "Conduit of the Heiko Senate, Assistant Pomri."